 For the Cake:

 1 1/2 cups all-purpose flour

 2 1/2 teaspoons baking powder

 1/2 teaspoon salt

 3/4 cup granulated sugar

 1/2 cup milk

-- 1 teaspoon vanilla extract
+1 teaspoon pure vanilla extract

-Butter and flour an 8-inch or 9-inch square or round layer cake pan.
+Heat the oven to 325 F. Butter and flour an 8-inch or 9-inch square or round layer cake pan.

 Stir to blend, then work in the 1/4 cup of softened butter with a fork or your fingers until the mixture feels crumbly.
 Set the streusel aside.